OLSAS – About

 - University of Windsor

-OLSAS was developed by admission personnel at these universities and is operated by the Ontario Universities’ Application Centre (OUAC), which is a division of the Council of Ontario Universities.
+We were developed by admission personnel at these universities and are operated by the Ontario Universities’ Application Centre (OUAC), which is a division of the Council of Ontario Universities.

 - facilitate the Ontario law school application process,

 - reduce duplicate applications and